danielmcheng1/drone/writeup.md

 ### Hardware Justification
 For this project, I chose to use a DJI drone for two reasons.
 First, DJI is the clear leader in the consumer drone space, owning perhaps [50% of the North American market](https://www.recode.net/2017/4/14/14690576/drone-market-share-growth-charts-dji-forecast).
 My project was focused on software rather than hardware--so I wanted to pick the most reliable hardware available, thus avoiding having to troubleshoot flight control or camera issues.

-Secondly, DJI offer [programmatic control](https://developer.dji.com/mobile-sdk/documentation/introduction/mobile_sdk_introduction.html) of its drones, opening up the possibility of advanced customized control over the drone's flight.
+Secondly, DJI offers [programmatic control](https://developer.dji.com/mobile-sdk/documentation/introduction/mobile_sdk_introduction.html) of its drones, opening up the possibility of advanced customized control over the drone's flight.

 Among the DJI drones, I selected the Mavic Pro because of its popularity in taking high-quality aerial photography.
-As a middle-tier drone, the Mavic Pro also automates many parts of drone piloting, from takeoff and landing to obstacle avoidance and intelligent flight modes.
-Again, the focus of this project was on software and not on hardware--hence I wanted to select a drone that would automate as much of the piloting experience as possible.
+As a mid-tier drone, the Mavic Pro also automates many parts of drone piloting, from takeoff and landing to obstacle avoidance and intelligent flight modes.

+Again, the focus of this project was on software and not on hardware--hence I wanted to select a drone that would automate as much of the piloting process as possible.

 <img src="writeup_images/mavicpro1.png" width="50%" alt="Mavic Pro"/>
 <img src="writeup_images/mavicprocontroller.png" width="40%" alt="Mavic Pro Remote Controller"/>
 <br>

-_Note_: For those unfamiliar with drones, you control the drone aircraft (left image) using a remote controller (right image), which transmits commands at 2.4 to 2.483 GHz.
+_Note_: For those unfamiliar with drones, you control the drone aircraft (left image) using a remote controller (right image).
 You then connect your phone to the remote controller, allowing you to not only issue commands directly from an app, but to also view a live camera feed of the drone's point of view.

 ### Photo Download
 For the first two days, I experimented with the basics of flying a drone and taking photos.
 I first confirmed that the image quality was more than sufficient for my photo service (the photos came out as 12000 MP, a resolution far higher than most web browsers need for rendering).
 Secondly, I tested flying simple automated flights ("missions").

 During this phase, I ran into a roadblock with displaying the drone image in real-time on a website.
-When a photo is captured, the drone only stores the images on the SD card loaded on the physicial aircraft.
-However, I needed to download those photos from the aircraft to my mobile device--so that I could then immediately push those photos to my web server.
-Otherwise, the images would remain stuck on the aircraft until it landed.
-Furthermore, this image download had to occur programmatically, so that scheduled and triggered flights could push images automatically without any human intervention.
+When a photo was captured, the drone would store the images on the SD card loaded on the physical aircraft.
+However, I needed to trasnfer those photos from the SD card to my mobile device--so that I could then immediately push those photos to my web server (otherwise how could users request a photo for right now?).

 Hence, to deliver on this feature, I sought out a DJI mobile app that could reliably download all images captured during a flight to local phone storage.
 Photos could then be pushed (using an app like [BotSync](https://play.google.com/store/apps/details?id=com.botsync)) to the EC2 hosting my web server.

 Should this prove impossible, I had a backup plan to install an Eyefi card on the aircraft--so that at the very least, images could automatically transmit once the drone landed in the wifi area.
-This would incur a slight delay in streaming to the website, but this would still allow for fully automated upload of images without human intervention.
+This would incur a slight delay in streaming to the website, but would still allow for fully automated upload of images without human intervention.

 ### Comparison of Drone Apps
 Given my first two days of drone exploration, I now focused my efforts on finding an existing mobile app providing functionality to: